 Any North Carolina registered voter may request, receive, and vote a mail-in absentee ballot in elections where absentee voting is permitted.
+Learn about the general election in 2024 at www.fcvotes.com.
 Registered voters in North Carolina must request an absentee ballot with an official N.C.
 Absentee Ballot Request Form.
 There are two ways to access and submit the form:

-- 1. Online: - o "Option 1 Request an Absentee Ballot" at the N.C.
+- 1. Online: - "Option 1 Request an Absentee Ballot" at the N.C.
 Absentee Ballot Portal. - 2.
 On paper: - 2024 N.C.
-Absentee Ballot Request Form in English (fillable PDF) - o 2024 N.C.
+Absentee Ballot Request Form in English (fillable PDF) - 2024 N.C.
 Absentee Ballot Request Form in Spanish (download to come) - After completing, submit the form to your county board of elections or in person or by mail.

 Track your absentee-by-mail ballot through the mail: Once you have requested your absentee ballot, you can track its status from printed to accepted by signing up online for status notifications through BallotTrax.
-BallotTrax will be available 30 days prior to each election in 2023.
+BallotTrax will be available 30 days prior to each election in 2024.